We humans need agency in order to make our way forward; I am deeply interested in what impedes us.

 Two years later I published Real American: A Memoir, a critically-acclaimed and award-winning memoir which examines racism through my experience as a Black and biracial person.
 In it, I detail my personal battle with the low self-esteem that American racism routinely inflicts on people of color, and depict how microaggressions in addition to blunt-force insults can puncture a person’s inner life with a thousand sharp cuts.
 Real American expresses also, through my path to self-acceptance, the healing power of community in overcoming the hurtful isolation of being incessantly considered “the other.”

-I root for humans.
-Humans need agency in order to make their way forward; I am deeply interested in what impedes us.
-I am the New York Times bestselling author of How to Raise an Adult, an anti-helicopter parenting manifesto which gave rise to one of the top TED Talks of 2016, and now has over 3.5 million views.
-My second book is the critically-acclaimed and award-winning prose poetry memoir Real American, which illustrates my experience with racism and my journey toward self-acceptance.
+Julie Lythcott-Haims roots for humans.
+Humans need agency in order to make their way forward; Julie is deeply interested in what impedes us.
+She is the New York Times bestselling author of How to Raise an Adult, an anti-helicopter parenting manifesto which gave rise to one of the top TED Talks of 2016, and now has over 4 million views.
+Her second book is the critically-acclaimed and award-winning prose poetry memoir Real American, which illustrates her experience with racism and her journey toward self-acceptance.
 A third book on how to be an adult, for young adults, is forthcoming.
-I am a former corporate lawyer and Stanford dean, and I hold a BA from Stanford, a JD from Harvard, and an MFA in Writing from California College of the Arts.
-I live in the San Francisco Bay Area with my partner of over thirty years, our two teenagers, and my mother.
+She is a former corporate lawyer and Stanford dean, and she holds a BA from Stanford, a JD from Harvard, and an MFA in Writing from California College of the Arts.
+She lives in the San Francisco Bay Area with her partner of over thirty years, their two teenagers, and her mother.